nRF24/CircuitPython_nRF24L01/docs/ble_api.rst

        :py:func:`~circuitpython_nrf24l01.fake_ble.FakeBLE.available()` to
        detirmine if your payload can be transmit.
-    2. the channels that BLE use are limited to the following three: 2.402 GHz, 2.426 GHz, and 2.480 GHz
+    2. the channels that BLE use are limited to the following three: 2.402 GHz, 2.426 GHz, and 2.480 GHz.
+We have provided a tuple of these specific channels for convenience (See `BLE_FREQ` and `hop_channel()`).
     3. :py:attr:`~circuitpython_nrf24l01.rf24.RF24.crc` is disabled in the
-       nRF24L01 firmware as BLE requires 3 bytes (:py:func:`~circuitpython_nrf24l01.fake_ble.crc24_ble()`) and nRF24L01
+       nRF24L01 firmware because BLE  specifications require 3 bytes (:py:func:`~circuitpython_nrf24l01.fake_ble.crc24_ble()`), and the
-       only handles a maximum of 2.
+       nRF24L01 firmware can only handle a maximum of 2.
        Thus, we have appended the required 3 bytes of CRC24 into the payload.
     4. :py:attr:`~circuitpython_nrf24l01.rf24.RF24.address_length` of BLE
        packet only uses 4 bytes, so we have set that accordingly.
     5. The :py:attr:`~circuitpython_nrf24l01.rf24.RF24.auto_ack` (automatic
        acknowledgment) feature of the nRF24L01 is useless when tranmitting to BLE devices, thus it is disabled as well as automatic re-transmit (:py:attr:`~circuitpython_nrf24l01.rf24.RF24.arc`) and custom ACK
-       payloads (:py:attr:`~circuitpython_nrf24l01.rf24.RF24.ack`) which both
+       payloads (:py:attr:`~circuitpython_nrf24l01.rf24.RF24.ack`) features
-       depend on the automatic acknowledgments feature.
+       which both depend on the automatic acknowledgments feature.
     6. The :py:attr:`~circuitpython_nrf24l01.rf24.RF24.dynamic_payloads`
        feature of the nRF24L01 isn't compatible with BLE specifications.
 Thus, we have disabled it.